davdar/maam/writeup/pldi15.markdown

 1. The monad, novel in this work, is the execution engine of the interpreter and captures the path- and flow-sensitivity of the analysis.
 2. The abstract domain, which for this language is merely the abstraction for integers.
-3. Abstract Time, capturing the call-site-sensitivity of the analysis.
+3. Abstract Time, capturing call-site-sensitivity.

 -- For an object-oriented language, including a fourth parameter for object-sensitivity a la. \citet{dvanhorn:Smaragdakis2011Pick} is straightforward.